United States Environmental Protection Agency: Environmental justice

 The EPA has been criticized for its lack of progress towards environmental justice.
 Administrator Christine Todd Whitman was criticized for her changes to President Bill Clinton's Executive Order 12898 during 2001, removing the requirements for government agencies to take the poor and minority populations into special consideration when making changes to environmental legislation, and therefore defeating the spirit of the Executive Order.
+The EPA’s environmental justice work has developed in stages.
+In the 1990s and early 2000s, the agency focused on explaining what environmental justice meant and creating offices and programs to address pollution burdens in communities that were being disproportionately affected.
 In a March 2004 report, the inspector general of the agency concluded that the EPA "has not developed a clear vision or a comprehensive strategic plan, and has not established values, goals, expectations, and performance measurements" for environmental justice in its daily operations.
 Another report in September 2006 found the agency still had failed to review the success of its programs, policies, and activities toward environmental justice.
 Studies have also found that poor and minority populations were underserved by the EPA's Superfund program, and that this situation was worsening.
+Under the Trump administration (2017–2021 and again starting in 2025), many environmental justice programs were reduced or rolled back.
+During the Biden administration (2021–2025), EJ work expanded, especially through programs like Justice40.

 In August 2022 the EPA was allotted a listed ~42.8 billion in funding from the Inflation Reduction Act (IRA) towards what the EPA classifies as "Advancing Environmental Justice", and published the statement "Through the Inflation Reduction Act, EPA will improve the lives of millions of Americans by reducing pollution in neighborhoods where people live, work, play, and go to school; accelerating environmental justice efforts in communities overburdened by pollution for far too long; and tackling our biggest climate challenges while creating jobs and delivering energy security."

 In September 2022 EPA announced the creation of a new Office of Environmental Justice and External Civil Rights that reports directly to the EPA administrator.
 The new office has an expanded budget and staff with broader responsibilities than under the previous organizational arrangement.
+As of December 2025, the new administration had dismantled OEJECR and was in the process of laying off OEJECR personnel.

+Under the current administration, the office has changed drastically.
+In February 2025, the EPA took its EJScreen mapping tool and all related training materials off its public website.
+EJScreen had helped people see environmental and demographic data to identify communities facing higher pollution levels.
+The Society of Environmental Journalists reported that this removal was part of a wider rollback of environmental justice and diversity resources across the agency’s online platforms.
+While older copies of EJScreen can still be found through independent archives, taking it off the EPA website made it much harder for the public to access important environmental equity data.